 My best would be for the old carcass to be placed kaalgat and willy-up in a wild, open, unoccupied place where flies, worms, vultures & hyenas could access it.
 But I guess that ain’t gonna happen easily.

-Better-sounding options are Natural Burial where the ground above you is just returned to normal use; or Human Composting.
+Better-sounding options are – Natural Burial – where the ground above you is just returned to normal use; or – Human Composting – that’s another option.
 Some good souls are trying to gain acceptance for more sane policies.
 Hope they can succeed.

 NATURAL BURIAL – A return to simple ways, no embalming, no concrete, no artificial stuff.
 Bodies are wrapped in a bio-degradable shroud or placed in a biodegradable casket, the idea being that they will decompose naturally.